-(This sanction applies only to NVQs and similarly assessed and verified qualifications.)
+(This sanction only applies to NVQs and similarly assessed and verified qualifications.)

-6 Restrictions on Examination and Assessment Materials
+6 Restrictions on examination and assessment materials

 For a specified period of time a centre will be provided with examination papers and assessment materials shortly before such papers and materials are scheduled to be used.